rob-graham/speed/README.md

 This project computes a motorcycle speed profile around a race track.

-The core script, `speed_profile.py`, loads a CSV file containing `x_m`, `y_m`, `section_type`, `camber_rad` and `grade_rad` columns that describe a racing line.
+The core script, `speed_profile.py`, loads a CSV file containing `x_m`, `y_m`, `section_type`, optional `radius_m`, `camber_rad` and `grade_rad` columns that
+describe a racing line.
+The `radius_m` column allows corners to be specified by their signed radius (positive for left turns, negative for right).
 The path is resampled to a fixed spacing and a physics model including track camber and gradient estimates the maximum speed, gear and engine RPM at each point.
 The result is written to a new CSV file along with the cumulative distance travelled.

 ## Usage